Had a great time on my Manali trip with Tour My Holiday.Everything was easy and well-managed. Loved it

 cater to all age groups.
 The town offers family-friendly activities such as trekking, camping, and

-a nature walk through the Kodia Forest or a fun-filled day by the lake with various water sports.
-For
+enjoying a nature walk through the Kodia Forest or a fun-filled day by the lake with various water

-younger children, the eco-parks in Dhanaulti and the serene surroundings of Kanatal are perfect for
+For younger children, the eco-parks in Dhanaulti and the serene surroundings of Kanatal are

-relaxed family outings.
-The area is also safe and less crowded compared to other hill stations, ensuring
+perfect for relaxed family outings.
+The area is also safe and less crowded compared to other hill

-a peaceful and enjoyable experience for families.
-Furthermore, the local Garhwali cuisine offers
+stations, ensuring a peaceful and enjoyable experience for families.
+Furthermore, the local Garhwali

 Whether you're on a honeymoon or a family vacation, Kanatal provides the perfect combination of